 Paul is co-author of two highly acclaimed books: Human + Machine: Reimagining Work in the Age of AI (2018), a management playbook for the business of artificial intelligence; and Radically Human: How New Technology is Transforming Business and Shaping Our Future (2022).

 Usama Fayyad (BSE EE & CE ’84, MSE CSE ’86, MS Math ’89, PhD CSE ’91)

-Usama is also chairman at Open Insights, a technology and strategic consulting firm he founded in 2008, that helps enterprises deploy data-driven solutions to grow revenue from data assets.
-Previous to OODA Health, Usama served as global chief data officer and group managing director at Barclays in London, after he launched the largest tech startup accelerator in MENA as Executive Chairman of Oasis500 in Jordan.
+Usama Fayyad is Chairman & Founder, Open Insights and Executive Director of the Institute for Experiential AI @ Northeastern University.
+He was previously co-founder and chief technology officer (CTO) at OODA Health and served as global chief data officer and group managing director at Barclays in London, after he launched the largest tech startup accelerator in MENA as Executive Chairman of Oasis500 in Jordan.